altugkarakurt/morty/README.md

 The algorithm uses several modules in Essentia.
 Follow the [instructions](essentia.upf.edu/documentation/installing.html) to install the library.

-Now you can install the rest of the dependencies:

-    pip install -r requirements

 For the functionalities in extras package, you can install the optional dependencies as:

     pip install -r optional_requirements